ZaTribune/spring-security-demo/README.md

 - Users can only access their information and own payroll data.
 - Accountants can access all payroll data.
 - Administrators have full access to all resources and management capabilities.
-- Auditors can access payroll records for auditing purposes.
+- Auditors can access security records for auditing purposes.
 ### Business Logic
 The core business logic includes: